News & Notices

 During Hot and Dry Conditions Bourbon County RWD 4 is asking members to conserve water.
 Please check that all outside water sources are off when not in use.
 Thank you for your help, Board of Directors Bourbon County RWD 4

 Total Loan from USDA Rural Development $3,622,000.00 which includes $488,000.00 cash contributed by RWD 4.
-During construction period 8/27/22 to 03/31/24 you may experience low water pressure and flow.

 Welcome to Bourbon County RWD 4 Website!
 Now Online!